miraland-labs/solarti-program-library/docs/src/stake-pool/cli.md

 Signature: 39N5gkaqXuWm6JPEUWfenKXeG4nSa71p7iHb9zurvdZcsWmbjdmSXwLVYfhAVHWucTY77sJ8SkUNpVpVAhe4eZ53
 ```

-At the same time, they may also change the SPL token account that receives fees
+At the same time, they may also change the Solarti token account that receives fees
 every epoch.
-The mint for the provided token account must be the SPL token mint,
+The mint for the provided token account must be the Solarti token mint,
 `BoNneHKDrX9BHjjvSpPfnQyRjsnc9WFH71v8wrgCd7LB` in our example.

 ```console